KeRNeLith/ImmediateReflection/README.md

 To see how powerful it can be [here](https://github.com/KeRNeLith/ImmediateReflection/blob/master/Benchmarks.md) are some benchmarks of the library.

+Other benchmarks made on multiple get/set of multiple types to avoid eventual processor caching issues, see [there](https://github.com/KeRNeLith/ImmediateReflection/blob/master/Benchmarks_Multi.md).

 ## Getting started

 ### Getting a type